What we’re looking for:

 How gnovis blogging works:

-Please submit potential blogs to the firstname.lastname@example.org with the subject line: gnovis BLOG.
+Please submit potential blogs to email@example.com with the subject line: gnovis BLOG.
 In the email, please include a short (2–3 sentence) summary of the topic covered and argument made.
-Blog drafts are shared to the blog manager through Google Docs.
 If the blog is accepted, the author will receive an email with further instructions, including an editing schedule detailing any needed changes, from the blog manager.
 Bloggers will generally be given a week to make revisions before submitting a final draft .
 Accepted authors will be credited as a guest blogger and will receive a notification via email when the blog goes live on gnovisjournal.org.
+We are also looking for columnists who would like to be regular features on our website, please reach out to us if you would like to know more about this opportunity.

-- must be in the 500–1000 word range, though longer arguments are acceptable
+- Must be in the 500–1000 word range, though longer/shorter pieces are acceptable